Howard Ladd: Consumer electronics pioneer

 The ten years after WWII saw Ladd actively involved in the formation of several businesses including a Southern California toy company.
-His great interest in technology led him back to electronics, setting him on the path to become a world business leader in the design and manufacturing of electronic equipment.
+His great interest in technology led him back to electronics, setting him on the path to become a world business leader in the design and manufacturing of consumer and commercial audio and video equipment, including audio receivers, speakers, turntables, video cameras and recorders.

 Concord Electronics

+Ladd founded Concord Electronics, initially developing and marketing some of the first reel-to-reel and stereo audio compact cassette tape recorders that were sold in the U.S..

+Tape recorders

+Ladd understood the potential appeal of small, personal tape recorders developed by Japanese manufacturers.
+The first Japanese tape recorders he imported in the 1960s were built by Matsushita and branded "Hosho".
+One of Hosho's initial investors was actor William Holden.
+Holden later appeared in print ads for Concord audio equipment.

-Ladd founded Concord Electronics, developing and marketing the first reel-to-reel and stereo audio compact cassette tape recorders that were sold in the U.S..
-Most notably, in the 1960s, his Concord 5-inch reel-to-reel recorder was an entirely novel and innovative piece of electronic audio equipment.
-Ladd’s tape recorder became one of the most successful products in the electronics industry at that time.
+Ladd's next model, the Hosho 105 tape recorder was sold using both the "Hosho" and "Concord" name.
+Subsequent models were only branded "Concord".
+During the 1960s, his Concord 5-inch reel-to-reel recorders were seen as novel and innovative electronic audio equipment.
+Ladd’s tape recorders became some of the most successful products in the electronics industry at that time.

 In 1965, Concord offered the Concord F-20 "Sound Camera" tape recorder.
 The unit used 2.5-inch tape reels with a rim-drive tape transport.
 It could record 20 to 30 minutes of audio.
 The F-20 was featured several times during the opening sequence of the Mission Impossible television series between 1966 and 1973.

 By 1966, Concord offered 18 different models of reel-to-reel recorders.
 For the next decade, Concord Electronics continued to innovate consumer recording products including the first portable, battery operated tape recorder with a built-in radio.

+Publicity photos show Jimi Hendrix during his arrival and backstage at the June 1967 Monterey International Pop Festival using a Concord 350 5” reel to reel portable tape recorder.

+Marine Navigation System

-Concord produced the Conrad NAV-1 Marine Navigation System, licensing the patented process from inventor Daniel I Schneiderman.
-Schneiderman was a Jet Propulsion Laboratory scientist and was project manager of the Mars Mariner program and Ranger program.
+Concord produced the Conrad NAV-1 Marine Navigation System, licensing the patented process from inventor Daniel Schneiderman.
+Schneiderman was a Jet Propulsion Laboratory scientist and was project manager of the NASA Mars Mariner and Ranger programs.
 The device allowed boaters to quickly pinpoint their position and correct compass heading without using math.